vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Homepage

-The default theme provides a homepage layout (which is used on [the homepage of this very website](../README.md)).
-To use it, specify `home: true` plus some other metadata in your root `README.md`'s [YAML front matter](../guide/markdown.md#front-matter).
+The default theme provides a homepage layout (used on [the homepage of this site](../README.md)).
+To use it, specify `home: true` plus some other metadata in your root `README.md`'s [YAML frontmatter](../guide/markdown.md#front-matter).
 This is an example of how it works:

 ``` yaml
 ---